You need to notarize your estate plan. We can help.

 Don’t have a Trust & Will estate plan yet?

 Trust & Will is on a mission to make estate planning as easy, affordable, and convenient as possible.
-Mobile Notary Zone is just one of several partnerships we’ve made with this goal in mind.
+Our mobile notary partnership is just one of many we have in place with this goal in mind.
 You can start creating your Will or Trust in just a few clicks.
 Compare plans now to see which one is right for you.

 Get Started